Taboo Tuesday (2004): Storylines

 Unlike most WWE events, where rules and participants for matches were determined by WWE's creative staff, this was the first event where at least some part of each match was determined by votes from WWE fans conducted on WWE's official website.
 The event was scheduled to feature eight professional wrestling matches.
 Various wrestlers were involved in pre-existing scripted feuds, plots and storylines leading to the matches taking place at this event.
-Wrestlers were portrayed as either villains or fan favorites as they followed a series of tension-building events.
 The event featured wrestlers and other talent from the Raw brand – a storyline division in which WWE assigned its on-air talent to separate television brands.